-The consolidated financial statements of the Group have been prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP").
+The consolidated financial statements of the Group as of and for the years ended December 31, 2014, 2013 and 2012 have been prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP").
 Significant accounting policies followed by the Group in the preparation of the accompanying consolidated financial statements are summarized below.